confluentinc/ksql/design-proposals/klip-4-custom-types.md

 * Syntax to register and unregister custom type aliases
 * Ability to include custom types at compile-time (e.g. in the JAR) for use in UDF declarations
+* Ability to list all custom types

+Schema Registry integration is not considered within scope.

 ## Value/Return